eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 reverse (on|off) - enable/disable reverse address updates.
 ```

-Start two [cf-browser-2.4.1](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-browser/2.4.1/cf-browser-2.4.1.jar) instances (Note: the current 2.5.0-SNAPSHOT version of that tool comes with more details about the local connection endpoint).
+Start two [cf-browser-2.5.0](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-browser/2.5.0/cf-browser-2.5.0.jar) instances.
 Enter as destination `coaps://<nat-host>:5784/context` and execute a `GET` in both clients.
 Do they show different `node-ids`?
 If not, restart one as long as you get two different `node-id`s.
 Also check, if the line with `read-cid` is missing.
 If so, the DTLS Connection ID support is not enabled.
 Check, if `DTLS_CONNECTION_ID_LENGTH` is set in "Californium.properties" to a number.
 Even `0` will enable it.
 But a empty value disables the DTLS Connection ID support!

 ```sh
 ip: ?.?.?.?